 The stereotype of who can “do yoga” is drastically changing.
-From NFL players sweating it out during hot yoga to professional bodybuilders adding yoga into their routine, the physical benefits of yoga are universally accepted.
-The images of masculine role models in yoga poses help solidify the belief that this movement is accessible for all genders!
+Yoga is for everybody and every body!
+From NFL players sweating it out during hot yoga to classically trained ballet dancers adding yoga into their routine, the physical benefits of yoga are universally accepted.
+These images help solidify the belief that this movement is accessible for all bodies and all genders!
 However, yoga is not just a physical practice.
-1000 Petals believes that these movements are the starting point for emotional and social well being.
+I believe that these movements are the starting point for emotional and social well being.

-Providing a non-verbal pathway to social emotional learning can be incredibly powerful for boys.
-Teachers are amazed that it is often the boys in class who take our Moving and Learning Residency program the most serious.
-They are excited to be leaders and engage in the curriculum more enthusiastically than if the materially were only presented verbally.
-It is not only the teachers who are noticing these changes.
+Providing a non-verbal pathway to social emotional learning can be incredibly powerful tool.
+Teachers are amazed in the Move Mindfully® Residency that preteen students take the curriculum so seriously.
+They are excited to be leaders and engage with the material.
+However, it is not only the teachers who are noticing these changes.
 Parents are also providing overwhelmingly positive feedback.
 The below quotes are from parents of third grade boys.

-Here are four reasons why you should consider Mindful Movement for your boys.
+Here are reasons why you should consider these practices for adolescents of all genders.

-“It has been great to see my son be able to calm and center himself when needed using volcano breaths.
+“It has been great to see my son be able to calm and center himself when needed using deep breathing.
 It helps him find focus during times that might otherwise lead to escalation and a meltdown.”

 “He’s able to walk away when he gets worked up, breathe through his emotions, and come back much clearer and with action items.”

 “He has used breathing techniques and yoga poses when he feels tension to control the stressful moment.”

 Reduction in Anxiety

 “Every student needs anxiety management tools every now and then.
 I hope learning these techniques this year will give him a leg up in that regard that he can rely on for years to come.”